CloudBytes-Academy/CloudBytes.dev/content/aws/00000100-setting-up-dev-env.md

-Title: Setup you dev environment for use with AWS
+Title: Setup your dev environment for use with AWS
 Date: 2022-06-26
 Category: AWS Academy
 Tags: aws